 Understanding Various Issues Within the Law of Defective Workmanship Involving Construction or Renovation Projects

-When a contractor, among others, including subcontractors or tradespeople, are hired to perform construction or renovation work, mistakes may occur resulting in flaws or defects.
-When such defects occur, the expense incurred to correct a defect as well as the delays in completing the project to completion, can be significant and sometimes results in a contentious lawsuit.
+When a contractor, and others, such as subcontractors or tradespeople, are hired to perform construction or renovation work, mistakes may occur resulting in flaws or defects.
+When such defects occur, the cost of correcting the defect, as well as delay in bringing the project to completion, can be substantial, and may lead to litigation to compensate for the harm suffered.

-Construction work or renovation work or repair work that falls below the required legal standard is defective.
+Workmanship that fails to meet the standard required of the work is defective.
 The required legal standard may be of posh temple type quality, of the usual standards of the trade, of the basic minimum requirements of local bylaws and the applicable building code, or other requirements somewhere in between.

 With the above said, it remains notable that what actually does constitute as a defect is subjective.
 An excessively proud property owner may view the quality of work performed as defective while a less discerning property owner would be deeply satisfied.
 Additionally, an experienced tradesperson may deem the work of a general handyman as flawed despite the work of the handyman satisfying the local building inspector.
 With so many viewpoints, what actually is a defect can be highly confusing; however, a defect, legally, is any imperfection that fails to meet the contractual obligations of the project or the negligence standard known as a good and workmanlike manner.
 Sometimes a contractor will perceive, incorrectly, that simply meeting the local bylaw requirements and complying with the Building Code Act, 1992, S.O.
 1992, Chapter 23 is satisfactory.
 Of course, in the end, a defect is a defect if a judge says so.
 In the case of Scott v.
 Sarsfield Foods Ltd., 2000 CanLII 3533, how a defect is legally deemed as a defect was well explained whereas it was stated: